philippebeck/-services/README.md

 ## Overview

 Servidio is a JavaScript Frontend Service Library.

-You will find Axios CRUD Services & String Services.
+You will find CRUD Services & String Services.
+CRUD Services is managed by Axios, otherwise Fetch if Axios is not available.

 ## Summary